Catholics (novel)

 Catholics is a novel by Northern Irish-Canadian writer Brian Moore.
-It was first published in 1972, and was republished in 2006 by Loyola Press with an introduction by Robert Ellsberg and a series of study questions.
+It was first published in 1972.
+It was republished in 2006 by Loyola Press with an introduction by Robert Ellsberg and a series of study questions.

 Plot

 Most of the action of the novel takes place on an island monastery off the southwest coast of Ireland.
-It is set in the future, near the end of the twentieth century after the Second Vatican Council.
+It is set in the future, near the end of the twentieth century and after the Second Vatican Council.
 The story tells of a young priest sent by the authorities in Rome to fully implement Church reforms in an Irish monastery that still celebrates the Catholic liturgy according to older rites.
 The young priest, James Kinsella, is initially opposed by the Abbot of the monastery, who tries to preserve his and his monks' way of life.
 However, the Abbot eventually recognizes the need for—and inevitability of—change.

 The novel comes to a head when a confrontation between the Abbot and a senior monk, Matthew, nearly undermines the structure of the monastery.
 The Abbot is plagued by his own doubts in matters of faith.
 The novel ends on an ambiguous note as the Abbot prays for the first time in years, but in the face of the abandonment of their traditional way of life.

 Reception

 Critic Jo O'Donoghue describes Catholics as "in some ways a paradoxical novel".
 Like Moore, Kinsella is "a sceptic who respects the beliefs of others but also ... a traditionalist in his attitude to the aesthetic and mystery of belief ...[which] will all be lost under the new dispensation".
 Catholics, says O'Donoghue, "seems to envisage the ordinary Catholic, lay or clerical, merely exchanging a conservative hegemony for a liberal one.
 Both, ultimately, are equally tyrannical...
 In this novel, there is lacking that positive sense of the individual bearing witness to his faith... which emerges so strongly from Cold Heaven, from Black Robe and from The Colour of Blood".
+These three were all written considerably later.